 - No rice, confetti, or bird seed may be thrown or scattered.

 Ferns, greenery and flower arrangements must have plastic placed under them.
-All decorating and flower arranging, as well as delivery to the church of the bride’s bouquet, bridesmaids’ bouquets, all corsages and boutonnieres, etc., should be completed at least one hour before the ceremony.
+All decorating and flower arranging, as well as delivery to the church of the bride’s bouquet, bridesmaids’ bouquets, all corsages and boutonnieres, etc., should be completed at least three hours before the ceremony.
 It is the florist’s responsibility to remove all decorations as soon as possible following the wedding.
 This must be done before Sunday morning.

 The Church candelabras may be used.
 Candles are supplied by the church for the church candelabras.
 Other candlelight may be used, obtained from a florist, with the approval of the Church Wedding Scheduler.
 Plastic shall be placed under all candelabras used on the carpet.
 Window candles may also be used.